Intermesh/groupoffice-docs/using/email.rst

    <gotpl if="user:work_phone">Tel: {user:work_phone}</gotpl>

 .. note:: Microsoft Word automatically changes double quotes (") into curly quotes.
-Group-Office needs the regular quotes to function.
+GroupOffice needs the regular quotes to function.
 You can press Ctrl+Z (Undo) immediately after Word performs the AutoFormat that changes them to "curly" quotes to have an ordinary double quote.